Avoid bitter and weak tea with perfect water temperature

 What about cold brewing?

-Cold brewing tea can get really great results depending on your taste.
-In our experiments, one of the downsides of cold brewing is having to use more tea to get a comparable flavor strength to hot-brewed tea.
+We'd advise against it.
+In our experience, one of the downsides of cold brewing is having to use much more tea to get a comparable flavor strength to hot-brewed tea.
 Another issue you might have is an uneven extraction of flavor from non-tea ingredients like fruit or herbs.
-However, you might enjoy the different flavors you get from cold-brewing or sun-brewing tea.
-The biggest challenge for us in cold-brewing tea is having to wait to drink the tea.
-It does require more time and patience than we usually can spare.
+If you love Iced Tea and want to learn how we brew it, check out our Iced Tea page.

 Try this temperature experiment: